mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-groups.md

 * Role: the group Company role
 * Members: adding and/or removing users from the group

-Existing groups can also be found within the Identities portal at both Company and Project level, where it is possible to manage roles assigned to them as well as for the other identity types.
+Existing groups can also be found within the IAM portal at both Company and Project level, where it is possible to manage roles assigned to them as well as for the other identity types.

 Groups allow you to efficiently manage accesses to your users.
 Nevertheless, they are not the only possible way to manage permissions on a Company.
 As a matter of fact, you can still manage user privileges at individual level, or even handle them through a combination of both methods.
 If you want to discover more about user management, visit the dedicated [documentation page](/development_suite/identity-and-access-management/manage-users.md#how-to-best-manage-your-users).